NathanVaughn/blog.nathanv.me/content/posts/domains/index.md

 countries impose restrictions on their domains.
 For example, `.us` domains are limited to US citizens, residents, organizations, corporations, or some other presence in the United States. `.it` domains are similarly restricted to Italian citizens, residents, or companies.
-Monaco goes even, only allowing companies with a trademark registered in Monaco to claim a `.mc` domain.
+Monaco goes even further, only allowing companies with a trademark registered in Monaco to claim a `.mc` domain.

 This intermingling of the digital and physical world introduces